DanRepik/api_foundry/readme.md

 #### Object and Array Properties

-API-Maker supports returning objects that can have properties as objects or arrays of objects.
+API-Foundry supports returning objects that can have properties as objects or arrays of objects.
 From a relational database perspective, an object property represents a one-to-one relationship, while an array of objects represents a one-to-many relationship.

 Additional configuration in the API specification document can incorporate these types of properties into service result sets.
 The schema object types for these properties must refer to the same database.